haciM327/Chess-Mastermind/README.md

 (Replace python3 with your installation)

 ### Windows

-Install you favorite c/c++ compiler.
-Install cmake and python from [cmake.org](cmake.org) and [python.org](python.org) respectively.
-Install git.
-Open up powershell and follow the compilation steps below
+Download and install mingw (mark gcc-gcc and gcc-g++).
+Add mingw/bin to path.
+Download and Install the latest version of qt and qt creator from the qt online installer.
+Add qt binary path to path.
+Install python and pip.
+Run ```python3 -m pip install chess pyside6 pyinstaller colorama```.
+Download and install git.
+Run ```git clone https://github.com/haciM327/Chess-Mastermind.git```.
+Open the folder in Qt Creator and compile for release.
+Run ```windeployqt6 Chess-Mastermind.exe``` in the build folder.
+Run it whenever.

 ## Compiling